galiacheng/azure-wls-security-samples/azure-active-directory-wls-as-authentication-provider-basic-sample/README.md

 * Set up [WebLogic Server that has integrated Azure Active Directory](https://portal.azure.com/#create/oracle.20191009-arm-oraclelinux-wls-admin-preview20191009-arm-oraclelinux-wls-admin)

 ## Create secure roles
-We will only allow users with `webuser` role to access the application.
+We will allow users with `webuser` role to access the application.
 We will set up role named webuser to secure Java EE applciation, granting users from AAD group "wls-security" with the role.
 Firstly, create group name `wls-security` in AAD and add user to the group.
 * Go to azure portal https://ms.portal.azure.com and login.